 Safe checks to try

-• Confirm the chair is plugged in fully.
+- Confirm the chair is plugged in fully.

-• Check whether the outlet is working with another device.
+- Test the outlet with another device.

 When to stop and escalate